-All that glitters isn't gold: travel scams are specifically designed to part you from your hard-earned cash, not to provide you with any value.
+All that glitters isn't gold: tourist scams are specifically designed to part you from your hard-earned cash, not to provide you with any value.

 Don't be fooled.
-If it sounds too good to be true, it probably is.
+If something sounds too good to be true, it probably is.

 All that glitters...

 New hoaxes crop up each day and the list of potential cons below is in no way exhaustive - but it's a start.